 OBSESSED!
 These are AMAZING – creamy, sweet, full of flavor, and not ONE thing that is bad for you.
 This is a recipe you need, like really, really need.

 Hot days, crappy days, cold days, these are one of those things that can help magically fix your day.

 - Peel and cut the mango and banana into cubes, place in a freezer bag or container and freeze until frozen through (about 2-4 hours).

-- Once frozen, place the banana, mango, non-dairy yogurt, and coconut in a blender and blend until it is smooth.
+- Once frozen, place the banana, mango, dairy free yogurt, and coconut in a blender and blend until it is smooth.
 Add a splash of coconut milk if needed to aid in blending.

-- Pour into silicone mini loaf pans or any shape/mini muffin tins.
-Sprinkle with coconut if desired and freeze until frozen.
-OR scoop into popsicle molds.
+- Pour into silicone mini loaf pans or into a popsicle mold..
+Sprinkle with additional coconut flakes if desired and freeze until frozen.

 - Store in an airtight container in the freezer.

 Kirsten Burrows is the former co-owner and photographer behind the recipe website Treat Yourself Sweeter.
 She lives in Melbourne, Australia, and works as a school teacher.